Let me share with you the story about my tattoo...

 Well, I did it.
 On Halloween.
 No other day would have been right to do something that indeed was a bit out of character for me.

 Halloween.
 That was almost more important at our house than Christmas.
 Starting with Eric's first Halloween when he was just five months old.
 Larry, his dad, set him inside of the pumpkin.
 The decorations year after year got bigger and better.
-Eric was more excited about having a Halloween party than a birthday party.
+Eric was always more excited about having a Halloween party than a Birthday party.

 On top of that, my parent's wedding anniversary was on Halloween.
 There are some stories to tell about their costumes for parties.
 We'll save those for another day.